spinkube/spin-operator/CONTRIBUTING.md

 making your first contribution to the project.
 We welcome and appreciate contributions of all types - opening issues, fixing typos, adding examples, one-liner code fixes, tests, or complete features.

-First, any contribution and interaction on any Fermyon project MUST follow our [Code of Conduct](https://www.fermyon.com/code-of-conduct).
+First, any contribution and interaction on any SpinKube project MUST follow our [Code of Conduct](https://github.com/spinkube/governance/blob/main/CODE_OF_CONDUCT.md).
 Thank you for being part of an inclusive and open community!

 If you plan on contributing anything complex, please go through the [open issues](https://github.com/spinkube/spin-operator/issues) and [PR queue](https://github.com/spinkube/spin-operator/pulls)